On 12 April 2021 a new set of rules for the .au country code Top Level Domain (ccTLD) took effect.

 - internationalised domains (e.g. 例如.au).

-All domain names in the .au ccTLD registered, transferred, or renewed on or after this date will be subject to the new licensing rules.
+Domain names created, transferred or renewed on or after 12 April 2021 are subject to the new licensing rules.

 Changes in the rules